tarsa/TarsaMatchFinder/doc/BACKLOG.md

 - change license?

 ### Algorithm quality and resource usage
-- use cached back column everywhere in TarsaMatchFinder
 - cache more columns (4 or 8 instead of 1) at once during cached radix sort passes
 - develop better heuristics for switching to LCP-aware insertion sort